 The ecosystems of our uniquely precious planet earth area complex equilibrium of bio-systems, easily pushed off-balance by excessive exploitation of global resources in ways that damage the environment.
 The environmental problems caused by extracting energy resources from the earth and the release of greenhouse gases from wasted thermal energy are two such worries.

-Solar energy utilisation can eventually eliminate these two worries, by capturing the sun's energy and eliminating the inefficient combustion processes that produce greenhouse gases, such as carbon dioxide.(Terry Galloway: Solar House)
+Passive solar energy utilisation can eventually eliminate these two worries, by capturing the sun's energy and eliminating the inefficient combustion processes that produce greenhouse gases, such as carbon dioxide.(Terry Galloway: Solar House)

 A quick planning model can be utilised to guide you through the design process.